Op-amp Tutorial Includes:

 Slew rate calculation & formula

-It is relatively easy to calculate the slew rate of an amplifier that is required for a given application from a knowledge of the maximum voltage and frequency required.
+It is relatively easy to calculate the slew rate of an amplifier that is required for a given application or electronic circuit design from a knowledge of the maximum voltage and frequency required.

 To give distortion free operation, the slew rate of the amplifier, the simple formula below can be used.